lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcshelllistctrl-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 8adac043d30d7555522c05165ffd3856c5999872
+ms.openlocfilehash: 023ff60fa23c063a5d0c71a9c4099723b6dbe771
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfcshelllistctrl-class"></a>CMFCShellListCtrl-Klasse
+# <a name="cmfcshelllistctrl-class"></a>CMFCShellListCtrl Class
-Die `CMFCShellListCtrl` -Klasse bietet Windows eine Liste und erweitert diese durch die Fähigkeit, eine Liste von shellelementen anzeigen.
+The `CMFCShellListCtrl` class provides Windows list control functionality and expands it by including the ability to display a list of shell items.

 ## <a name="syntax"></a>Syntax